danielkari95/nhl-game-prediction/README.md

-# How accurately can we predict the result of an NHL game using the play-by-play data?
+# How accurately can we predict the result of an NHL game using play-by-play data?

 This analysis is for my master's thesis.